This document provides steps in setting up OAuth 2.0 in Kayako Classic using O365.

 Client Id: Provide the value obtained in Step 2

-Client Secret: Provide the value obtained in Step 3
+Client Secret: Provide the Client secret value obtained in Step 3

 Authorization Endpoint: The value for this parameter is a URL as mentioned below.
 In the below URL, replace the <TENANT_ID> with your Tenant ID value obtained in Step 1